For practicalities on visiting Hormuz island and things to do in Hormuz, scroll to the end of this post.

 It is possible to see much of the island of Hormuz in just one day by car but this is definitely not the way to go.

 I strongly recommend bringing a tent to Hormuz island and camping for at least a few days; there are a few spots, some on the beaches and some in the valleys where you can camp out.
-I camped in Hormuz a week and could have easily stayed longer.
+I camped in Hormuz a week on both occasions and could have easily stayed longer.

 Ideally, the best time to visit Hormuz is in winter.